thehaseebshah/garden/content/Public Rulebook/Rules.md

 ##### Status
 - Last changed: 2024-10-07
 - Manajat removed 10th October Fajr time
-- Notion and Fajr Qadha added 10th October 0830 HRS
+- Notion app and Fajr Qadha added 10th October 0830 HRS
 ##### Decision
 - I will follow these rules and will not let any change or loophole compromise RCIS or facilitate cheating In Sha Allah
 ##### How Rules Work